Police investigating lawyer M. Ravi for criminal defamation

-SINGAPORE - The police have confirmed that they have initiated investigations against lawyer M. Ravi for an offence of criminal defamation.
+The police said that they have initiated investigations into lawyer M. Ravi for an offence of criminal defamation.

-In a statement on Saturday night (Nov 7), the police said the investigations were in relation to a Facebook post posted by Mr Ravi on Friday.
+In a statement last night, the police said the investigations were in relation to a Facebook post by Mr Ravi on Friday.

 Mr Ravi alleged in the post that Singaporean lawyer Eugene Thuraisingam had told him that Law and Home Affairs Minister K. Shanmugam had said he "wields influence over the Chief Justice" and "calls the shot and controlls (sic) Sundaresh Menon".